ghager93/TempoRun/README.md

 # Tempo Run

-Tempo Run is a command-line interface (CLI) application that analyzes the tempo of music files in a directory and helps you find ideal tracks to run to.
+Tempo Run is a command-line interface (CLI) application that analyses the tempo of music files in a directory and helps you find ideal tracks to run to.

 Currently only works on Linux.